GoldWave

 -

-How do I purchase GoldWave and how much does it cost?
+How do I buy GoldWave and how much does it cost?

 -

-Is phone support available or can I purchase by phone?
+Is phone support available or can I buy by phone?

 - Sorry, GoldWave Inc. currently does not provide phone support/purchasing.